QATMA: Quantization-Aware Training with Multimodal Alignment for Open-Vocabulary Object Detection: Method

-The task-relevant neck-head governs the fine-grained vision-language alignment.
-Extreme low-bit quantization severely distorts both region-text alignment and inter-region relational structures, which standard distillation cannot adequately restore.
-To address this, we propose TRKD, which uses text embeddings as anchors to capture both relationships within a unified pairwise similarity matrix (\cref{fig:overview}(d)).
+The task-relevant neck-head governs fine-grained vision-language alignment.
+Extremely low-bit quantization severely degrades both cross-modal and intra-modal alignments.
+Conventional KD, however, transfers intermediate features or output logits, rather than the alignment in the joint embedding space.
+To address this, we propose TPSD, which uses text embeddings as anchors to capture both alignments within a unified pairwise similarity matrix (\cref{fig:overview}(d)).